stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/GeneralFeats/index.md

 ## Durableᴮᴳ
 Hardy and resilient, you gain the following benefits:
 * Increase your Constitution score by 1, to a maximum of 20.
-* When you roll a Recovery Die to regain Stamina, the minimum number of Stamina regain from the roll equals twice your Constitution modifier (minimum of 2).
+* When you roll a recovery die to regain stamina, the minimum amount of stamina that you regain from the roll is equal to twice your Constitution modifier (minimum of 2).

 ## Force of Personalityᴮᴳ
 Rooms never go unalerted to your presence, and the strength of your personality make others lose focus on their own social game.
 Powers and other effects infrequently override your force of will.